n00b69/woa-betalm/guide/status.md

 # Running Windows on the LG G8s

 ## Project status
 Alpha.
 Some things work, some don't.
-Current main objective is to get battery and audio working.
+Current main objective is to get charging and audio working.

 #### Features
 - [ ] Audio ```3.5mm only (for now)```
-- [ ] Battery percentage ```might get fixed```
+- [x] Battery percentage
 - [x] Bluetooth
 - [x] Brightness
 - [ ] Camera